agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 Alternatively you can run a series of queries as a [transaction](#transactions).

 All queries return `Result<QueryResult, QueryError>`.
-The [`QueryResult`](#queryresult) is the universal data structure holding results of all queries in an uniform structure.
+The [`QueryResult`](#queryresult) is the universal data structure holding results of all queries in a uniform structure.
 The [`QueryError`](#queryerror) is the singular error type holding information of any failure or problem encountered when running the query.

 ## Types